mwaitt7/UPVision/README.txt

 How to run imageCapture:

 Navigate to /build.
-Then run "cmake ..".
 Then run "cmake --build . --config Release".